 The 2nd purpose built expedition vessel by Aurora Expeditions, the Sylvia Earle, will accommodate 132 guests whilst perfectly combining expedition and luxury.
 Named after the highly accomplished marine biologist, oceanographer and explorer, the ship will feature the same revolutionary Ulstein X BOW hull design like her sister ship, the Greg Mortimer.
 The Sylvia Earle will also feature a distinctive Glass Atrium Lounge at the bow of the ship with a stunning panoramic view on both port and starboard side, Lecture theater and lounge, and a swimming pool and jacuzzi where you can admire impressive scenery whilst watching the world go by.

-On this half day introductory tour, you will visit “La Mision” neighbourhood, the old Government House, and the upper area of the city, which offers beautiful panoramic views of Ushuaia and the Beagle Channel.
-During the excursion you will see the antique houses that belonged to the first families settled in Ushuaia.
-The excursion ends with a visit to the Old Prison Museum before transferring to the pier for embarkation at approximately 4:00pm.
-After embarkation, you’ll have time to settle into your cabin before your important mandatory briefings.
-As the ship pulls away from port, gather on the deck to commence your adventure with spectacular views over Ushuaia and Tierra del Fuego.
-This evening, get to know your fellow expeditioners and friendly expedition team and crew at a welcome dinner to celebrate the start of a thrilling adventure to Antarctica.
+After embarkation, you’ll have time to settle into your cabin before our important mandatory briefings.
+As the ship pulls away from port, gather on the deck to commence your adventure with spectacular views over Stanley town.
+This evening get to know your fellow expeditioners and friendly expedition team and crew at a welcome dinner to celebrate the start of a thrilling adventure to Falklands~Malvinas and South Georgia.

 The Falklands comprises of two large islands (East and West Falkland), with over 700 islands scattered off the coast.
 All but seven of these are uninhabited, with windswept coastlines, white sand beaches and crystal clear water.
 These beautifully barren islands are true wildlife havens, sheltering an impressive diversity of birdlife, including the largest black-browed albatross colony on earth.
 The cold, nutrient-rich waters surrounding the islands make this a prime location for spotting marine life.
 There are many beautiful areas to explore across the Falklands, each offering a unique perspective on this magnificent archipelago.
 Your experienced expedition team, who have made countless journeys to this area, will use their expertise to design your voyage from day to day, choosing the best options based on the prevailing winds, weather and wildlife opportunities.
 You will generally make landings or Zodiac excursions twice a day.